Category

 31 Years of the ADA – A Look Back at the Groundbreaking Law

 Accessible Web is proud to support the Americans with Disabilities Act (ADA) 31st Anniversary.
-It was signed into law in 1990 by President George H.W.
-Bush and serves as a landmark event in the movement for accessibility.
-On July 26th we celebrate this important civil rights law that prohibits discrimination against individuals with disabilities and […]
+Signed into law in 1990 by President George H.W.
+Bush, it serves as a landmark event in the movement for accessibility.
+On July 26th we celebrate this important civil rights law that prohibits discrimination against individuals with disabilities and ensures that people […]

 Disability Drives Innovation: A11y Spotlight